Welcome to SEGL TV!

 Smartphone: To participate in a show using a smartphone (Android or iOS), install and sign up for Zoom using the app on your phone.
-Go back to your phone’s browser, and click the “Join the Conversation” logo above.
+Go back to your phone’s browser, and click the “Join Now" for the appropriate meeting above.
 It will open Zoom on your phone and take you directly to the conversation.

 Computer: To participate in a show using a computer, you can sign up for and install Zoom here.
 If you already use Google products (like GMail), you can sign up using the “Sign In with Google” button.
 Once you’re done, click the logo above, and install Zoom using the “download and run Zoom” button.
 It will then take you to the conversation.

-If you do not want to sign up for and install Zoom: Click the logo above, then click “start from your browser.”
+If you do not want to sign up for and install Zoom: Click “Join Now,” then click “start from your browser.”
 It will look like the image below.
 Then, enter your name in the correct prompt.
 No need to install Zoom!